-The extent of the impact of COVID-19 on our future operational and financial performance will depend on certain developments, including the further duration and spread of the outbreak and its impact on employees and vendors, all of which are uncertain and cannot be predicted.
-As of the date of this prospectus, the full extent to which COVID-19 may impact our future financial condition or results of operations is uncertain.
+In March 2020, the World Health Organization declared a global pandemic related to the rapidly growing outbreak of a novel strain of coronavirus known as COVID-19.
+The COVID-19 pandemic is disrupting supply chains and affecting production and sales across a range of industries.
+Currently, Playboy has not suffered material adverse consequences as a result of the COVID-19 pandemic, but the extent of the impact of COVID-19 on its future operational and financial performance will depend on certain developments, including the duration and spread of the outbreak and impact on employees and vendors, all of which are uncertain and cannot be predicted.
+At this point, the extent to which COVID-19 may impact Playboy's future financial condition or results of operations is uncertain.